 In the Piedmont region of the Old North State, you can find the House in the Horseshoe near Sanford.
 The house was built by Phillip Alston (a Whig Colonel), in 1772.
 It was the site of a fight in 1781 between the Tories and Alston’s soldiers.
 Note the two porches are open underneath, and at one time, it’s very likely that none of the crawlspace was closed in, as it provided shelter for the roaming farm animals people kept for food during that time.
 You can find more about the architectural details, including a remodel done by a subsequent owner at the NC Historic Site webpage.

 Once again, I am far from being an architecture history expert, but after reading a bit about different Colonial homes that are still with us today here in North Carolina, I see that it is totally possible for the Frasers to build such a large “fancy” house in the rugged Highlands of North Carolina.
-The materials for posts, floors, walls and siding were all there in the forests.
+It would’ve taken years, though.
+The materials for posts, floors, walls and siding were all there in the forests, and would have to be milled by hand.
 If you’ve ever watched The Woodwright’s Shop on PBS and seen Roy Underhill use all of those non-electric woodworking tools, you can imagine the back-breaking work involved for anyone building a structure during that time period.
-Materials for a chimney where most likely stones that lay anywhere and everywhere, found while clearing land, considering their location.
-Like the Newbold-White House, however, bricks could have been made as well, but I feel like most chimneys in the mountainous regions were made of stacked stone.
+Chimneys in the mountains were built with stones that lay anywhere and everywhere, likely found while clearing land.

 It’s funny what takes up our time during Droughtlander.
 Any little thing someone from the television series shares just grabs our attention–well, mine, anyway–and I find myself falling down the rabbit hole of history, or searching other fan sites or in the pages of my Outlandish Companion, hungry to learn more until season five begins and the yearning is over!
 I do enjoy houses, and have especially enjoyed learning more about some of these old homes that have such great historical meaning, and that they’re right here in my home state.
 Thank you for indulging me and one of my nerdy interests!